America’s new favorite restaurants are convenience stores

 Since 2000, the number of convenience stores in the united states has grown by 28%.

-Likely the most recognizable is Seven-Eleven, it’s the largest chain with more than 9,000 outposts.
+Likely the most recognizable is 7-Eleven, it’s the largest chain with more than 9,000 outposts.